Product Management

 Online Survey Design: Key Elements of Effective Questionnaires

 Whether you have a question about the product that you are offering, about its features or just simply want your customers opinion about something, most likely you will create a survey.
-In this article I will talk about survey design best practices and how to design a survey that will bring you useful results.

 Although it can be time consuming, in order to create an effective questionnaire, you need to consider a few survey design guidelines: